Ontario

 A relationship of interdependence is a relationship outside marriage where the couple shares each other's lives, function as an economic and domestic unit and are emotionally committed to each other.

-If you are an adult independent partner, you have the right to spousal support and various estate rights.
+If you are a common law Alberta adult independent partner, you have the right to spousal support and various estate rights.

 Dependents Relief